Night of Ideas

 Richard Marriott

 Composer Richard Marriott is the founder and artistic director of the Club Foot Orchestra, an ensemble best known for their live music performance with silent films at venues such as Lincoln Center, SF Silent Film Festival, Smithsonian Institution and SF JAZZ.
 He has written music for dance, television, opera, film, video games and toys.
-He studied composition with Domenick Argento and Pauline Oliveros, Indian music with Ali Akbar Khan, shakuhachi with Masayuki Koga and synthesizer design with Serge Tchrepnin.
+He studied composition with Dominick Argento and Pauline Oliveros, Indian music with Ali Akbar Khan, shakuhachi with Masayuki Koga, synthesizer design with Serge Tcherepnin and Balinese music with Nyoman Windha and Made Subandi.
 He worked with Atari Games as a composer and sound designer 1992-1997.
+His operas include DIVIDE LIGHT, PASSION OF LEYLA and BAHAYA.
 Oakland Symphony’s late music director Michael Morgan commissioned and premiered his Ghost Ship Cello Concerto in November 2018.
+He has written other concertos for violin and contrabass.

 +